Installing and Configuring Apache Zeppelin

 they take effect.

-- By default, Zeppelin will run on port 8080.
+- By default, Zeppelin runs on port 8080.
 If you have other software already using this port,

 you'll need to assign a different one.
 For example, the Spark Master UI also uses port 8080,